BardicDefense/purple-hack/testtexoutput.md

 ## Equipment Wear & Tear

 Equipment can be worn down!
-If you are hit by an attack where the attacker rolled a 20, your armor gains a **notch** of damage (usually denoted by an x on your character sheet next to the weapon).
+If you are hit by an attack where the attacker rolled a 20, your armour gains a **notch** of damage (usually denoted by an x on your character sheet next to the weapon).
 Each notch reduces your AC total by 1.
 Weapons gain a notch when you roll a 1 on an attack with them.
 Each weapon notch reduces by one step the damage die you roll with that weapon (i.e. d8 \> d6 \> d4 \> 1).

 Items can be repaired by an appropriate craftsman, costing 10% of the item's original price per notch.
-Armor and weapons can take no more than 10 notches of damage before they're destroyed.
+Armour and weapons can take no more than 10 notches of damage before they're destroyed.

-Magic weapons and armor take ½ notches instead of full notches.
+Magic weapons and armour take ½ notches instead of full notches.

 ## Experience & Leveling